piskvorky/gensim/docs/_sources/wiki.txt

     topic #9(78.766): kategória(0.126), kategori(0.500), kategorija(0.248), categoría(0.165), 분류(0.104), kategoria(0.161), ja(0.099), categorie(0.148), категория(0.172), kategorie(0.234), ..., link(-0.035), directorial(-0.001), gets(-0.006), filming(-0.001), undo(-0.017)

 This takes 8.5h, compared to 2.5h of the two-pass algorithm.
-If you need your results faster, the one-pass algorithm can also be run over a cluster of computers, see the :doc:`distributed tutorial <distributed>`.
+If you need your results even faster, the one-pass algorithm can also be run over a cluster of computers, see the tutorial on :doc:`distributed`.

 .. note::